emicklei/melrose/docs/dsl.md

 ## Creation functions

 ### chord<a name="chord"></a>
-Create A Chord.
+Create a Chord.

 	chord('C#5/m/1')

 	chord('G/M/2)

 ### note<a name="note"></a>
-Create A Note From The Note Notation.
+Create a Note from the note notation.

 	note('E')